Skip to main content

 Technical Analysis

 CVE-2025-48543 is a high-severity elevation of privilege vulnerability affecting multiple recent versions of the Google Android operating system, specifically versions 13 through 16.
-The vulnerability arises from a use-after-free condition in multiple locations within the Android system, which allows an attacker to escape the Chrome sandbox environment and subsequently attack the android system_server process.
-The system_server is a critical component of the Android OS responsible for managing core system services and enforcing security policies.
-Exploitation of this vulnerability does not require any additional execution privileges or user interaction, making it particularly dangerous.
-The vulnerability is classified under CWE-416 (Use After Free), indicating that the flaw stems from improper management of memory, where a program continues to use a pointer after the memory it points to has been freed.
-The CVSS v3.1 base score of 8.8 reflects the high impact on confidentiality, integrity, and availability, with low attack complexity and no user interaction required.
-The scope is changed (S:C), meaning the vulnerability affects resources beyond the initially vulnerable component.
-Although no known exploits are currently reported in the wild, the potential for local privilege escalation could allow attackers who have limited access to the device to gain full system privileges, potentially leading to complete device compromise.
-The absence of published patches at the time of this report increases the urgency for mitigation and monitoring.
+The vulnerability arises from a use-after-free condition in multiple locations within the Chrome sandbox environment on Android devices.
+This flaw allows an attacker to escape the Chrome sandbox and subsequently attack the android system_server process, which is a critical component responsible for managing core system services and enforcing security policies.
+Exploiting this vulnerability does not require any additional execution privileges or user interaction, making it particularly dangerous.
+The vulnerability is classified under CWE-416 (Use After Free), indicating that the issue stems from improper memory management where a program continues to use a pointer after the memory it points to has been freed.
+The CVSS v3.1 base score of 8.8 reflects the high impact on confidentiality, integrity, and availability, with low attack complexity and no need for user interaction.
+The scope is changed (S:C), meaning the vulnerability affects resources beyond the initially vulnerable component, allowing privilege escalation from a lower-privileged process (Chrome sandbox) to the higher-privileged system_server process.
+Although no known exploits are currently reported in the wild, the vulnerability's characteristics suggest it could be leveraged by local attackers or malicious apps to gain elevated privileges on affected devices, potentially leading to full device compromise, unauthorized access to sensitive data, or disruption of system services.

 Potential Impact